 Embed Chatbot into Your Website

-In this tutorial, you will learn the steps to incorporate a chatbot into your web application effectively.
+In this tutorial you will walk through the exact steps required to embed the chatbot in your own site.

 Step 1: Create a New Authorized Session